absentbird/message-scrambler/README.md

 `python scrambler.py "hidden message" example.png`

 ![Example image showing a collection of random words with a secret message spelled out using red letters](example.png)

+## Web App
+The message scrambler can also be run as a web app.
+There are only two endpoints:

+- `/` input text to scramble
+- `/scramble` view the output, text and color information are sent as url queries

+You can see a live version here: https://scrambler.absentbird.com/